Overview of Nervous System Disorders

 Muscle wasting and slurred speech

-The symptoms of a nervous system disorder may resemble other medical conditions or
+The symptoms of a nervous system disorder may look like other medical conditions or

 problems.
-Always consult your healthcare provider for a diagnosis.
+Always see your healthcare provider for a diagnosis.

 Healthcare providers who treat nervous system disorders